 The importance of individual life goals is also preserved.
 As we specified above, changing one's mind poses no threat to a restricted-will worldview.
 This means that spreading good ideas can still meaningfully change the world by inducing better behavior from your neighbors.
 You can still actually reduce worldwide suffering by taking appropriate actions and convincing your friends to join you, and that actually matters.
 This means that with or without free will, we can all still accomplish real things and change the course of history by spreading good ideas.

 I wake up every day both hungry to take on the world and thankful that I have that hunger.
 You can too, even without glossing over the infinite regress involved in assigning conscious agency to your actions.
 You can even still feel #blessed and special all day long, and in fact you are, because out of all the astronomical number of atoms in the universe you could have been, you're you, a conscious human being capable of experiencing agency.
-And while you might not actually have that agency any more than a slab of limestone, you're right to prefer not trading places with it, and that's pretty neat.
+And while you might not actually have that agency any more than a comet tumbling through space, you're right to prefer not trading places with it, and that's pretty neat.